 Additionally, the tour takes a look at 160 years of civil underground history in Berlin.
 What was the pneumatic despatch system?
 What do the city's breweries have to do with the underground?
 And how did the subway and sewer systems develop?

-Meeting point: Badstraße/corner Böttgerstraße, 13357 Berlin
+Meeting point: Badstraße/corner Böttgerstraße, 13357 Berlin, Duration 90 minutes

 During the Cold War, Berlin's underground also became a volatile hotspot where Western and Eastern powers clashed head-on.
 We vividly review important events from this conflict-ridden era at the authentic location – the underground structure at Blochplatz.